security-companion/security-awareness-training/security-awareness-training-en.md

 - Free open source variants: KeepassX and Bitwarden
   - Browser extensions increase convenience by automatically filling in login fields
 - Many commercial providers also offer free variants
-  - However, if an attacker hacks the providers server's your own passwords also might get stolen and eventually being published on darknet
+  - However, if an attacker hacks the provider's servers your own passwords also might get stolen and eventually being published on darknet

 ---

 # Two-factor authentication

-- Secure logins with a second factor in addition to the username/password combination.
+- Secure logins with a second factor in addition to the username/password combination
   - Example: chronological sequence of digits on the cell phone (token that changes every few seconds)
-  - Only with the token a login is possible and therefore protects effectively against abuse
+  - Only with the token a login is possible and therefore it protects effectively against abuse
-- Always activate where possible!
+- Always activate where possible
-- Possibly store QR code/setup code in password manager in order not to be locked out of services if cell phone gets lost
+- If possible store QR code/setup code in password manager in order to not being locked out of services if cell phone gets lost

 ---

 # WiFi

-- Hackers can easily set up their own WiFi with the same name as the original one (e.g. Library-WiFi).
+- Hackers can easily set up their own WiFi with the same name as the original one (e.g. Library- or train-WiFi)
   - avoid public, unencrypted WiFis
   - use only encrypted WiFi and/or VPN instead
-- Commercial VPN providers promise to encrypt the user data and therefore not to be able to access and uncrypt it.
-But it is difficult to verify this
+- Commercial VPN providers promise to encrypt user data and therefore not being able to access and uncrypt it.
+But this is difficult to verify

 ---